roie9876/checkpoint-mgmt/README.md

 2) Add the new PV to the existing VG (`vg_splat`).
 3) Extend `lv_log` to use the free space.
 4) Grow the XFS filesystem on `/var/log` (no unmount needed).
+5) If the data disk is 4K logical sectors, the script enforces 4K PV alignment.

 This gives `/var/log` more space immediately and keeps the system online.